 Prepare yourself mentally and physically by first taking the time to learn all you can about the race course.
 You’ll want to find out details on the mileage, elevation gain, and nature of the terrain.

 If the race demands more than what you’re capable of at the moment, train by gradually increasing your mileage and climbing until you can complete 80% of what the race requires, but with energy to spare.
-If the terrain is different from what you’re used to, consider a weekend getaway before the race to ride trails similar to what the event will serve up.
+If the terrain is different or more advance than what you’re used to, you'll want to spend that extra time working up to and getting comfortable with

 #3 – Choose your equipment

 Following from #2, knowledge of the terrain you’ll be racing on is key.
 Cross-country races vary greatly from venue to venue, so you can choose from any dirt-capable bike in your stable depending on the terrain.
 For enduro racing, a dual suspension bike with a dropper post is usually a must.